Kim Leadbeater defends assisted dying Bill in face of efforts to stop it

 Meanwhile, it has been confirmed that former prime ministers Liz Truss, Boris Johnson and Baroness Theresa May all oppose the Bill.

+Lord David Cameron has meanwhile reversed his previous opposition to moves to legalise assisted dying, and said he would back the legislation.

-None of them will have a vote on Friday but Baroness May would if the Bill reached the Lords.
+None of them will have a vote on Friday, but Baroness May and Lord Cameron would if the Bill reached the Lords.

 Former prime minister Gordon Brown last week voiced his opposition to the legislation, insisting the focus should be on better end-of-life care.